aheinzel/mfultralight-ndef/README.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ```
-In case the module ist not found use `i2cdetect -l` to list available I2C buses and scan them for devices by swapping out the bus number passed to `i2cdetect`.
+In case the module ist not found use `i2cdetect -l` to list available I2C buses and scan them for devices by changing the bus number passed to `i2cdetect`([see man page](https://www.unix.com/man-page/centos/8/i2cdetect/)).

 #### Install and configure libnfc